rolansen/rolansen.github.io/neutral_landscape_models/grfs_and_randomsets.md

 There's still some work to do before we can test out our radiometric correction methods.
 We're in a good position now, though, to take a step back and see how efficiently we can run these simulations.
-I plan on doing at least a few hundred iterations for each combination of parameters that I decide to work with, so computation time will be a relevant issue.
+I plan on doing at least a few hundred iterations for each combination of parameters that I decide to work with and working with much larger rasters than the ones I did for this post, so computation time will be a relevant issue.

 I ran 100 simulations for images with 100-by-100, 300-by-300, and 1000-by-1000 pixels